Parliamentary.ai

 Overview

-This bill grants indefinite leave to remain in the UK to health and social care workers and their close family members already residing in the UK at the time the bill comes into force.
+This bill grants indefinite leave to remain in the UK to health and social care workers and their close family members already in the UK on the day the bill becomes law.
 It aims to address workforce shortages in these vital sectors.

 Description